 What Is Media Mix Modeling in Marketing?

 Media mix modeling (MMM) is a marketing analysis technique that determines the impact of marketing efforts on sales.
 An organization’s media mix is part of the marketing mix model and consists of combining an organization’s communication channels to get its brand message and marketing tactics to potential customers.

 The media mix may combine traditional advertising channels, like print, broadcast, TV, social media, and online advertising.
 Companies talk about the marketing mix when planning their campaign goals, which is an essential part of their marketing strategy.

 Organizations optimize their media mix in order to gain insights into what they need to target their audience effectively.
 Not all companies can optimize their media mix because it is more suitable for online marketing.
 It requires looking into the analytics and ROI of different marketing strategies.

 This is where media mix modeling comes to help.

-Media mix modeling analyzes collected and processed data from the channels that form the marketing mix.
+Media mix modeling, also called marketing mix modeling, analyzes collected and processed data from the channels that form the marketing mix.
 Some solutions enable marketers to factor in traditional channels, promotions, seasonality, and other variables.

-The goal of a media mix modeling study is to give a measure of the impact of each marketing activity on each channel.
+The goal of a media mix modeling study is to measure the impact of each marketing activity on each channel.
 It works by quantifying the effect of advertising, pricing, PR, and sponsorships.